HishamKader/employeesummaries/README.md

 * [Credits](#credits)

  ## Description:
  This app allows a manager to input employee information with node.
-The information is then rendered unto a html doc which can be viewed.
+The information is then rendered unto a html file called `team.html` which is located in the output folder.

- The employee information is stored in a local database.
+ The employee information is stored on your local device.

  ## Installation: